nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 **Spend vs Budget by Period** — combo chart showing monthly actual spend (bars) against budget line.
 Bars show spend volatility across the year; the budget line provides the consistent reference point.
 2024 full-year position: -5.1% under budget (£305K favourable variance).

 **Spend vs Budget by Department** — clustered bar chart.
-Immediately surfaces the department story: IT is the largest overspend department; Marketing came in under budget.
-Finance, Operations and HR within tolerance.
+Immediately surfaces the department story: IT is the largest overspend department; Marketing and Finance came in under budget.
+Operations and HR within tolerance.

 Year and Division slicers placed on the page keep filtering in context — no need to navigate to a separate page for a different view.